FIVE MOST SURPRISING FINDS

 “The conscious artists did not disappear.
 They were defunded.
 The labels did not reflect Black culture.
 They curated it — for profit.”

-Three corporations control the overwhelming majority of global music distribution: Universal Music Group (owned by Vivendi, a French conglomerate), Sony Music Entertainment (owned by Sony Group, a Japanese conglomerate), and Warner Music Group (owned by Access Industries, controlled by Len Blavatnik, a Ukrainian-born billionaire).
+Three corporations control the overwhelming majority of global music distribution.
+Universal Music Group is owned by Vivendi, a French conglomerate.
+Sony Music Entertainment is owned by Sony Group, a Japanese conglomerate.
+Warner Music Group is owned by Access Industries, controlled by Len Blavatnik, a Ukrainian-born billionaire.
 Together, these three entities control roughly 60–70% of the global recorded music market (RIAA, 2024).

 The Black artists who create rap music are, in the vast majority of cases, signed to these labels.
 They do not own the masters — the ownership rights to the actual recordings.
 They do not control the distribution.
 They receive a fraction of the revenue generated by their work.
-The standard major-label recording contract gives the artist between 15% and 20% of revenue — and that is before recoupment, where the label takes back every dollar it spent on recording costs, marketing, and advances from the artist’s share (Billboard, 2024).
+The standard major-label recording contract gives the artist between 15% and 20% of revenue.
+That is before recoupment, where the label takes back every dollar it spent on recording costs, marketing, and advances from the artist’s share (Billboard, 2024).

 Streaming accounted for 84% of U.S. recorded music revenue in 2024 (RIAA, 2024).
-After platform and distributor fees, the label’s share of streaming income is typically 55–70%, with the remaining portion divided among producers and the recording artist.
+After platform and distributor fees, the label’s share of streaming income is typically 55–70%.
+The remaining portion is divided among producers and the recording artist.

 This means the music which glorifies the destruction of Black communities generates the majority of its profit for corporations that are not Black-owned, not community-accountable, and not invested in the well-being of the communities being depicted.
 The artist is the raw material.
 The culture is the packaging.
 The product is Black self-destruction, and it is sold back to the community that it destroys.